 9 Then the fifth angel blew his trumpet, and I saw a star that had fallen from heaven1 to the earth; and the key to the shaft of the abyss was given to him.
 2 So he opened the shaft of the abyss, and smoke like the smoke of a great furnace billowed out of the shaft; and the sun was darkened, and the air as well, because of the smoke rising out the shaft.

 7 Now in appearance the locusts resembled horses prepared for battle.3 On their heads they wore something like crowns, as if of gold.
-Their faces were like the faces of men, 8 their hair was like the hair of women, and their teeth were like the teeth of lions.
-9 They had breastplates, as if made of iron;4 and the sound of their wings was like the sound of many horse-drawn chariots rushing into battle.
-10 Moreover, they have tails with stingers like scorpions; and their power to harm men for five months lies in their tails.
+Their faces were like the faces of men, 8 their hair like the hair of women, and their teeth like the teeth of lions.
+9 They had breastplates like those that are made of iron;4 and the sound of their wings was like the sound of many horse-drawn chariots rushing into battle.
+10 Moreover, they have tails with stingers like scorpions; and their power to harm men for five months resides in their tails.
 11 And they have as king over them the angel of the abyss, whose name in Hebrew is Abaddon,5 but whose name in Greek is Apollyon.6

 12 The first woe is past.
 Behold, after these things two more woes are still to come!